jordanwheeler7/streaming-03-rabbitmq/README.md

 You'll need to fix an error in the program to get it to run.
 Once it runs successfully, will it terminate on its own?
 How do you know?
+- The program will not terminate on its own.
+We know this because the program is running in a while loop.
 As long as the process is running, we cannot use this terminal for other commands.

 ## Task 8.
 Open a New Terminal / Emit More Messages